Course overview#

 Software implementation

-Attempt a digital implementation of an MVP that demonstrates growth in programming skills, with reflection on challenges faced and lessons learned.
+Attempt a digital implementation of an MVP that demonstrates growth in programming skills.

 Note: As this course is a 1st-year course and some (many?) people in it have limited programming experience, the point of this criterion is to build programming experience, not to deliver a high-quality solution.